Josh Bell Player Props: Guardians vs. White Sox

-Josh Bell -- with a slugging percentage of .556 in his past 10 games, including two home runs -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Dylan Cease on the hill, on July 27 at 8:10 PM ET.
+On Friday, Josh Bell (.390 on-base percentage in past 10 games, 64 points above season-long percentage) and the Cleveland Guardians play the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 7:10 PM ET.

-In his last appearance, he went 1-for-3 with a double against the Royals.
+In his previous game he had a hitless showing (0-for-4) against the White Sox.

 Josh Bell Game Info & Props vs. the White Sox